 Data surveying alumni professionals shows a bias toward alumni programs that appeal to extroverts, yet the most popular programs appeal to both introverts and extroverts.
 Ignoring your introverted alumni population is like a slap in the face to this potentially powerful alumni segment.

-(About a 4 minute read)
+(About a 4-minute read)

 We all spend some time as introverts and extroverts.
 But in the context of psychology and science, the terms are less about sociability or reclusiveness, and more about the types of activities that energize us.

 If you’re an alumni relations/advancement professional, you’re likely energized by meeting and being with people.
-You thrive in a fast-pace environment where you have to think fast on your feet.
+You thrive in a fast-paced environment where you have to think fast on your feet.
 Maybe you prefer to talk through challenges or ideas.
 And you’re probably good at multi-tasking, effortlessly jumping from one task to another.

 This personality type is considered an extrovert.
 I would argue that alumni relations professionals need to be extroverted.
 After all, isn’t alumni relations about fostering “relationships?”

 Some sources claim that extroverts make up as much as 75% of the population.
 And among alumni relations professionals, I’m guessing the percentage of extroverts is closer to 90% or even higher.

 But what about your alumni population?
 What percentage of your alumni are extroverts and introverts?